-- 12.3.1 Each Party will follow their existing budget setting process in setting budgets for delegated functions for the financial year commencing 1 April 2015, giving due consideration of recent past performance and existing plans.
-The outcome of this process will be to set a recurring budget for the IJB for delegated functions as at 1 April 2015. - 12.3.2 In doing so, the Parties will treat budget setting for delegated functions in a manner which is consistent with their budget setting process for other services provided by the Parties (i.e. the fact that delegated functions will become integrated should not influence the way in which budgets are set for delegated functions).
+- 12.3.1 Each Party will follow their existing budget setting process in setting budgets for delegated functions for the financial year commencing 1 April 2016, giving due consideration of recent past performance and existing plans.
+The outcome of this process will be to set a recurring budget for the IJB for delegated functions as at 1 April 2016. - 12.3.2 In doing so, the Parties will treat budget setting for delegated functions in a manner which is consistent with their budget setting process for other services provided by the Parties (i.e. the fact that delegated functions will become integrated should not influence the way in which budgets are set for delegated functions).
 Appropriate due diligence will be carried out by the IJB and Parties.
-This process will be transparent and the assumptions underlying the budgets must be available to all Parties. - 12.3.3 If the IJB becomes formally established part way through the 2015/16 financial year, the Director of Finance of NHS Grampian and the Section 95 Officer of the Council, in consultation with the Chief Finance Officer of the IJB, will agree on a proportionate split of the budget for the year.
-This would be formally ratified by the Council and NHS Grampian.
+This process will be transparent and the assumptions underlying the budgets must be available to all Parties.

-12.3.4 Each Party acknowledges that Integration arrangements will still be evolving in 2015/16 and therefore accepts that payment in the first year to the IJB is likely to be indicative in nature.
-A further due diligence exercise will be carried out at the end of the 2015/16 financial year to assess the adequacy of the payment made in the first year for delegated functions.
+12.3.3 Each Party acknowledges that Integration arrangements will still be evolving in 2016/17 and therefore accepts that payment in the first year to the IJB is likely to be indicative in nature.
+A further due diligence exercise will be carried out at the end of the 2016/17 financial year to assess the adequacy of the payment made in the first year for delegated functions.

-Payments to the IJB - 2nd Financial year onwards 12.4
+12.412.3 Payments to the IJB - 2nd Financial year onwards

 - 12.4.1 The payment that will be determined by each Party requires to be agreed in advance of the start of the financial year.
-Each Party agrees that the baseline payment to the IJB for delegated functions will be formally advised to the IJB and the other Party by 28th February each year. - 12.4.2 In subsequent years, the Chief Officer and the Chief Finance Officer of the IJB will develop a case for the Integrated Budget based on the Strategic Plan and present it to the Council and NHS Grampian for consideration as part of the annual budget setting process, in accordance with the timescales contained therein.
+Each Party agrees that the baseline payment to the IJB for delegated functions will be formally advised to the IJB and the other Party by 28th February each year. - 12.4.2 In subsequent years, tThe Chief Officer and the Chief Finance Officer of the IJB will develop a case for the Integrated Budget based on the Strategic Plan and present it to the Council and NHS Grampian for consideration as part of the annual budget setting process, in accordance with the timescales contained therein.
 The case should be evidence based with full transparency on its assumptions and analysis of changes, covering factors such as activity changes, cost inflation, efficiencies, legal requirements, transfers to / from the "set aside" budget for hospital services and equity of resource allocation. - 12.4.3 The final payment into the IJB will be agreed by the Parties in accordance with their own processes for budget setting.